Grimm's Hollow: Plot

 The story starts with Lavender, a young girl who awakens in a bed in the afterlife.
 Surrounding her are balloons and skull-masked figures in purple robes.
 Their leader, a non-human entity called Grimm, informs her that she has died and reincarnated as a Reaper in the game's town, the Hollow.
 The dead in this world can reincarnate as ghosts, or Reapers, a type of psychopomp who defeats ghosts.
 Lavender does not believe Grimm's story, and starts to think of escape as soon as he leaves.
 However, a ghost appears and tells her that her brother, Timmy, has arrived with her in the Hollow.
 The game begins with Lavender embarking on a journey to find her missing brother and return home.

 Development

 Grimm's Hollow was conceived in June 2018, described as "inspired by a longing for a short and sweet RPG experience".
-The game was using the RPG Maker 2003 engine as a primary game engine.
+The game was developed in the RPG Maker 2003 game engine.
 Krita was used for the backgrounds and Microsoft Paint was used for the characters, tilesets, and battle designs.